 Wouldn’t it be great if winter was all about snowflakes and sledding and sipping hot chocolate?
 Sure it would… but it’s not.
 It’s also about scraping ice off your windshields, 4:30 PM sunsets, and freezing cold temps.
-And for some of you, it might also be about making big decisions about a significant expense: repairing or replacing a furnace.
+And for some of you, it might also be about making big decisions about a significant expense: hiring a Doylestown HVAC pro to repair or replace a furnace.

 Your furnace is among the most essential features of your household during the winter.
 So, what happens when your furnace needs a tune-up?
-Is it worth it to repair it?
+Is it worth it to let your Doylestown heating and air expert to repair it?
 Or do you just bite the $2,000+ bullet and replace the unit altogether?

 We want you to stay warm this winter, so here are eight questions to ask yourself when deciding to replace or repair your furnace.